Altered States

 Story & Plot Summary: Altered States

-Quick Plot Summary: Altered States is a Horror, Science Fiction, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1980, Altered States is a Horror, Science Fiction, Thriller film directed by Ken Russell.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving William Hurt.

 Story Breakdown